RogueRope/docs/content/docs/practical/accommodations.md

 ### What to Bring:

 * **Bedding**: A sleeping bag, blankets, or your own bed linens and a pillow for your bunk.
-* **Personal Essentials**: Toiletries, towels, and anything else you’d normally pack for a hostel stay.
+* **Personal Essentials**: Toiletries, towels, your emotional support stuffed animal and anything else you’d normally pack for a hostel stay.

 ### Please Note: